There is an old saying..."You are only as good as the tools you use" and that's very true for fruit Read more

-Are you wondering when to prune fruit trees?
-Well, the answer to that question depends on your goals.
+If you're wondering when to prune your fruit trees, the answer to that question depends on your goals.
 Do you want to reduce the size of a vigorous tree?
-Or do you want to encourage a young fruit tree to grow faster?
+Or, do you want to encourage a young fruit tree to grow faster?
 Correct fruit tree pruning, at the right time of year, can help you achieve those goals.
-Here are some examples illustrating when to prune a fruit tree:
+These examples illustrate when it's best to prune a fruit tree:

-There are other factors to keep in mind when you are considering when to prune fruit trees.
+There are other factors to keep in mind while considering when to prune fruit trees.
 Is your tree diseased?
 Are some of the branches broken?
 Does your tree produce lots of poor quality fruit?
-Do you live in a very cold climate in which late summer and autumn pruning can be risky?
+Do you live in a very cold climate, in which late summer and autumn pruning can be risky?
 I'm going to explore some of these questions in this blog.

 In general, winter fruit tree pruning spurs vigorous growth while summer slows growth down.
 But why is that?
-Well, that all has to do with your tree's seasonal cycle of energy.
-Fruit tree pruning, at the right time of year, helps growers manage the energy of their fruit trees.
-For a quick summary, check out the infographic below.
-Then to delve into more detail, scroll down to continue reading the article as I explore when and why to prune fruit trees, season by season.
+This has to do with your tree's seasonal cycle of energy.
+Done at the right time of year, fruit tree pruning helps growers manage the energy of their fruit trees.
+The infographic below provides a quick summary.
+For more detail, scroll to continue reading as I explore when and why to prune fruit trees, season by season.

 Winter: In the fall, fruit trees draw the energy out of their lush green leaves and into their root systems for winter storage.
 Once the energy has been sucked out of the leaves, those leaves will turn brown and fall off the tree.
-Fruit trees hardly grow at all during the winter months (their roots continue to grow but that’s about it).
+Fruit trees hardly grow at all during the winter months (their roots continue to grow, but that’s about it).
 So, your tree will use just a small percentage of its stored nutrients to keep it alive during the winter.
-Most of the remaining energy will be saved for a spring flurry of action.
-That’s the time when fruit trees emerge from dormancy.
-Their buds break open and trees need their stored energy to fuel blossom, leaf, branch and root growth.
+Most of the remaining energy will be saved for a flurry of action in the spring, when fruit trees emerge from dormancy.
+Their buds break open and trees need their stored energy to fuel blossom, leaf, branch, and root growth.

 Is winter a good time to prune fruit trees?
-If you live in a cold climate, winter pruning is fantastic because the tree is dormant, with no leaves, flowers or fruit.
+If you live in a cold climate, winter pruning is fantastic because the tree is dormant, with no leaves, flowers, or fruit.
 That means it will be easy to see your tree's structure and to decide which cuts to make.
 And yet, some orchardists avoid fruit tree pruning in the early winter.
-That’s because in the early winter, branch growth is minimal and the tree cannot heal the wounds caused by pruning cuts.
-But the late winter is an excellent time to prune your trees.
+This is because in the early winter, branch growth is minimal, and the tree cannot heal the wounds caused by pruning cuts.
+Late winter, however, is an excellent time to prune your trees.
 You can easily see the structure of your tree, and you can rest assured knowing that the spring is not far off and your tree will soon be able to heal those wounds.

-Winter Pruning Encourages Vigorous Growth: Moreover, when you prune your tree in the late winter or early spring, you will spur vigorous growth.
+Winter pruning encourages vigorous growth: Moreover, when you prune your tree in the late winter or early spring, you will spur vigorous growth.
 Why?
-Well, you are selecting the best branches to keep.
-And you are removing the lower quality branches.
-That means that when the spring comes, it won't waste its energy fuelling the growth of poor quality branches.
-Instead it will focus that energy on the best branches.
+Well, because you are selecting the best branches to keep, while removing the lower quality branches.
+This means that when the spring comes, the tree won't waste its energy fueling the growth of poor quality branches.
+Instead, it will focus that energy on the best branches.

-Think about it this way: If your fruit tree has 100 branches and it has to fuel growth in each of those branches, then each branch gets a small share of the stored energy.
+Think about it this way: if your fruit tree has 100 branches and it needs to fuel growth in each of those branches, then each branch gets a small share of the stored energy.
 But if, after pruning, your tree has just 75 branches, each branch gets a larger share of that energy so it can grow longer and produce better quality fruit.

 Article continues below...

 Is this a good time to prune fruit trees?
 Some orchardists like to prune in the spring after the tree's buds have opened and the blossoms and leaves have started to emerge.
-The benefit of pruning at that time is that you can see (and remove) the branches that did not survive the winter.
-This is especially true for those who grow tender fruit trees, like peach trees or apricots.
+The benefit of pruning at this time is that you can identify (and remove) the branches that did not survive the winter.
+This is especially true for those who grow tender fruit trees, such as peach or apricot.

-Pruning in the spring, however, will not encourage as much growth in your tree as it would if you pruned in the late winter.
-That's because that tree has already used up some of its stored energy to fuel leaf, blossom and shoot growth on that tree’s many branches before pruning.
+Pruning in the spring, however, will not encourage as much growth in your tree as it would if you had pruned in the late winter.
+That's because that tree has already used up some of its stored energy to fuel leaf, blossom, and shoot growth on its many branches before pruning.
 Spring is a good time to prune a large fruit tree if you want to make it more compact.

 Summer: Wow!
 The spring was a busy time for your tree!
 But once spring growth slows and the stored nutrients are used up, your tree can use the rest of the summer to rebuild its nutrient stockpile.
-Now fully leafed out, it will produce energy through photosynthesis.
-Some of that energy it will use to fuel summer growth.
+Now fully leafed out, it will produce energy through photosynthesis, and will use some of that energy to fuel summer growth.
 The remaining energy will eventually be drawn back into the roots in the winter, when the cycle starts again.

 Is this a good time to prune fruit trees?
 It can be.
 Summer pruning has many benefits.
-Because your tree doesn't have a stockpile of energy, it won't grow vigorously as a result of the summer pruning, so that can help you reduce the size of a larger tree.
-Great candidates for spring or summer pruning include cherry trees, which if left alone can grow up to three stories tall!
+Because your tree doesn't have a stockpile of energy, it won't grow vigorously as a result of the summer pruning, so this can help you reduce the size of a larger tree.
+Great candidates for spring or summer pruning include cherry trees, which, if left alone, can grow up to three stories tall!

 Even if your primary pruning session took place in the winter or early spring, you can continue pruning in the summer.
-This is the time when you will remove any newly growth branches that are broken, crisscrossed (and rubbing up against each other) or diseased.
+This is the time to will remove any new growth branches that are broken, crisscrossed (and rubbing up against each other), or diseased.

-Autumn: After a summer of sunshine your tree has produced a large amount of food for itself.
-It does this through photosynthesis – a process by which your tree turns the light of the sun into sugars that are stored in your fruit tree’s leaves.
+Autumn: After a summer of sunshine, your tree has produced a large amount of food for itself.
+It does this through photosynthesis: a process by which your tree turns the light of the sun into sugars that are stored in its leaves.
 As the weather cools, the tree prepares for dormancy by moving those sugars down into its roots for winter storage.

 Is this a good time to prune fruit trees?
 Well, if you live in a cold climate, autumn pruning is not a great idea.
 That's because every time you cut a branch off of a tree, you will leave behind a pruning wound.
 That's not a problem during the growing season.
 Within days your tree will start healing the wound with a layer of protective cells.
 But in the fall, growth has slowed and that may not happen.

 Are you wondering when to prune fruit trees that are diseased?
-The answer is that you can do that at any time of year.
-Often in the winter it is easier to see disease problems as the branches of your tree are bare.
-You may choose to wait until late winter to ensure that the wound will heal quickly afterwards though.
+Well, you can actually do this at any time of year.
+In the winter, it tends to be easier to see disease problems, as the branches of your tree are bare.
+However, you may choose to wait until late winter to ensure that the wound will heal quickly afterwards.
 Also, most diseases are dormant in the winter months.
-But winter or summer, if you see a diseased branch, it's usually a good idea to remove it so the disease (like black knot, canker, or fireblight) doesn't spread within the tree and to neighbouring trees.
-The important thing is to be able to identify the disease problem and to know if pruning is an effective treatment and how much is necessary to cut off.
+But if you see a diseased branch in winter or summer, it's usually a good idea to remove it so the disease (like black knot, canker, or fireblight) doesn't spread within the tree and to neighbouring trees.
+It is important to be able to identify the disease problem, to know if pruning is an effective treatment, and to know how much is necessary to cut off.

-Susan Poizner is an ISA Certified Arborist and the author of the award-winning fruit tree care book Growing Urban Orchards, creator of the award-winning online fruit tree care training at www.orchardpeople.com, and host of RealityRadio101.com’s Urban Forestry Radio Show.
-Susan grows fruit trees in Toronto, Canada.
+Susan Poizner is an urban orchardist and the author of the award-winning fruit tree care book Growing Urban Orchards.
+She is the creator of the award-winning online fruit tree care training program at www.orchardpeople.com and the host of The Urban Forestry Radio Show and Podcast.
+She is also an ISA Certified Arborist.